bob16795/Hangover/readme.md

-# Gin - Too
+# Hangover

-gintoo (prononuced gin2), is a complete rewrite of gin.
+Hangover is a complete rewrite of gin.